Attendance is taken very seriously here at De Lucy as research suggests that there is a clear link between attendance and attainment.

 Being at school on time is essential to start the day in a settled and calm manner without missing any teaching time.

-Every Friday, punctuality is analysed from the week and letters are sent home to parents of children who have been late during the week.
+Every Friday, punctuality is analysed from the week and letters are emailed home to parents of children who have been late during the week.
 The Headteacher contacts parents by telephone if lateness is common or extreme.
 Poor punctuality can also lead to referrals to the Attendance Advisory Service.